SchraderR/sp-tarkov-client/README.md

   - List of mods with version and more
   - ~~Add the ability to read the assembly information from client mods~~
   - Add a warning that download will automatically accept the licence of the mod
-  - Add a link to the licence file (fetch while accepting licence to download)
+  - Add a link to the licence file for every mod (fetch while accepting licence to download)
+  - Add transparency for github api and their rate limitations (look header in response)

 ## Low
 - Release on GitHub
+- Create site on Sp Hub
+- Major refactoring of every component
-- (opt) Add overview of running downloads
+- (opt) Add overview of running downloads - not limited to a site (like a popout / notification)
 - ~~reduce loading content and images to reduce size and get better loading time~~